James A. Schafer, Jr.

 James Schafer earned his B.S. in Cellular and Molecular Biology from the University of Michigan in 1996.
 After working as a laboratory technician for two years, he matriculated to Johns Hopkins University, where he earned his Ph.D. in the History of Medicine in 2007.
 Before joining the University of Houston History Department, Schafer was a Visiting Faculty Fellow in the Great Works Symposium at Drexel University from 2007 to 2008.
-His research has been supported by fellowships from the American Philosophical Society, the College of Physicians of Philadelphia, the Historical Society of Pennsylvania, and the Drexel University College of Medicine Archives and Special Collections, and the National Endowment for the Humanities.
+His research has been supported by the American Philosophical Society, the College of Physicians of Philadelphia, the Historical Society of Pennsylvania, the Drexel University College of Medicine Archives and Special Collections, and the National Endowment for the Humanities.

-Professor Schafer’s teaching interests include the second half of the U.S. history survey (HIST 1378/1379) and the survey of the history of American medicine (HIST 3303).
-He also teaches upper-level courses on epidemics in world history (HIST 3319), on race and racism in American medicine and science (HIST 3316), and on American health care and social welfare policy (HIST 3318).
+Professor Schafer’s teaching interests include the second half of the U.S. history survey (HIST 1378/1379) and the survey of American medical history (HIST 3303).
+He also teaches upper-level courses on epidemics in world history (HIST 3319) and on race and racism in American medicine and science (HIST 3316).
 In addition, Schafer teaches graduate level seminars on the history of American science, medicine, and technology.

 back to top

 Professor Schafer’s next book project examines the practice of medicine during the First World War, both on the home front and overseas in American base hospitals from 1917-1918.
-Over one fifth of American doctors were mobilized for the war, creating significant doctor shortages and public health problems domestically, especially as the Spanish Influenza pandemic hit American cities in 1918.
-The central questions of this project concern the effects of modern military mobilization on the medical marketplace, on professional ethics, and on the cost and distribution of health care in wartime.
+Over one fifth of American doctors were mobilized for the war, creating significant doctor shortages and public health problems domestically, especially as the influenza pandemic hit American cities in 1918.
+The central questions of this project concern the effects of military mobilization on the medical marketplace and the ways in which militarism reshaped the relationship between the medical profession and the state.

 back to top